 Scanning the location barcode here will bring up the associated location.

-To begin using this feature, go to Settings → Company Settings → Location Field Format, and choose Search Lookup:
+To begin using this feature, go to Settings → Company Settings → Field Formats, and choose Search Lookup:

 You can now use location IDs and scan location barcodes.

 When checking items in or out, you can use ‘@’ to bring up a location by its Identification Number, or ‘#’ to search by the Location #.

 In addition to adding new locations using an excel import, you can also update existing locations from Locations → Import Locations → Update Existing Locations: